-The coal combustion waste ("CCW") generated at the PSEC will be transported via rail to a new ash disposal site located southwest of the plant facility.
+The coal combustion waste ("CCW") generated at the PSEC will be transported via rail to a new ash disposal site located southwest of the plant facility (the "Jordan Grove Site").
 The CCW consists of fly ash, bottom ash, desulfurization waste, and coal mine breaker byproducts.
-The initial disposal site is a closed surface coal mine that has depleted most of its reserves, and the site is currently owned by an affiliate of Peabody Energy.
-The PSEC Owners have exercised an option to purchase the land for the CCW disposal facility.
-All permits for the CCW site have been issued to an affiliate of Peabody Energy and will be transferred to PSEC when the facility is purchased.
-The site was initially permitted for a disposal life of 23 years of the expected CCW to be generated by the PSEC generating station.
+The Jordan Grove Site is a closed surface coal mine that has depleted most of its reserves, and the site is owned by PSGC.
+All permits for the Jordan Grove Site have been transferred to the PSGC.